 A unique annual exhibition showcasing the work of a group of Burnham-On-Sea dolls house makers has opened in the town this week.

-A miniature replica of a rural village has been created by members of Burnham Dolls House Group and is now on show in the window of Material Needs in Burnham High Street until the end of October.
+A miniature seaside scene has been created by members of Burnham Dolls House Group and is now on show in the window of Material Needs in Burnham High Street until October 7th.

-Brenda added: “A lot of work goes into creating the display and we’re very grateful for all the positive feedback.”
+“A lot of work goes into the items and we’re grateful to Material Needs for hosting our display for three weeks.”

-Burnham Dolls House Group has been running for over eight years and is open to newcomers.
-It meets on the second and fourth Wednesday of every month in Highbridge Community Hall from 7-9pm.
+Burnham Dolls House Group has been running for seven years and held its first exhibition in 2006.
+The club is open to newcomers and meets on the third Wednesday of every month in Highbridge Community Hall from 7-9pm.
+All are welcome – there is a small charge of £1.50 per meeting.